Biography

 Ève-Maud Hubeaux

-The mezzo-soprano Ève-Maud Hubeaux is one of the most sought-after singers in her voice-type.
-Highlights of her career so far have included Eboli (Don Carlos) at the Vienna State Opera, Gertrude (Hamlet) at the Paris Opéra, Léonor (La Favorite) at the Gran Teatre del Liceu in Barcelona, the title role of Carmen at the Deutsche Oper Berlin and Brangäne (Tristan und Isolde) at La Monnaie in Brussels.
-In 2019 she made her debut at the Salzburg Festival as the La Sphinge in Enescu’s Œdipe, returning in 2022 as Amneris (Aida).
+The mezzo-soprano Ève-Maud Hubeaux has been considered one of the leading performers in her voice type since her appearances as Amneris (Aida) at the 2022 Salzburg Festival.
+Important earlier milestones in her international career included performances as Eboli (Don Carlos) at the Vienna State Opera, Gertrude (Hamlet) at the Paris Opéra, Léonor (La Favorite) at the Liceu in Barcelona, Carmen at the Deutsche Oper Berlin and Brangäne (Tristan und Isolde) at La Monnaie in Brussels.

-Important past engagements have also included Mère Marie (Dialogues des Carmélites) in Vienna, Eboli in Berlin, Amneris at the Savonlinna Opera Festival, Carmen at La Monnaie, Judith (Bluebeard’s Castle) and Brangäne at the Opéra National de Lyon, Doña Prouhèze in the world premiere of Marc-André Dalbavie’s Le Soulier de satin in Paris, Baba the Turk (The Rake’s Progress) at Theater Basel, Scozzone in a concert performance of Saint-Saëns’ Ascanio in Geneva and the Handel roles of Nerone (Agrippina) and Cornelia (Giulio Cesare), along with the title role of Lully’s Isis and Isolier in Rossini’s Le Comte Ory at the Opéra de Toulon.
+Her engagements in recent seasons have included Laura (La Gioconda) at the Salzburg Easter Festival under Antonio Pappano, the High Priestess in La Vestale at the Paris Opéra, Mère Marie in a new production of Dialogues der Carmélites at the Vienna State Opera and Eboli at the Berlin State Opera.
+She has also performed Eboli in the French version of Don Carlos in Vienna, Hamburg and Geneva.
+She has sung Amneris at the Savonlinna Opera Festival, Carmen at La Monnaie, Judith (Bluebeard’s Castle) and Brangäne at the Opéra de Lyon, Doña Prouhèze in the world premiere of Marc-André Dalbavie’s Le Soulier de satin at the Paris Opéra, Baba the Turk in Lydia Steier’s new production of The Rake’s Progress at Theater Basel, Scozzone in a concert performance of Saint-Saëns’ Ascanio in Geneva and Isolier (Le Comte Ory) in Toulon.
+She has also appeared under Christophe Rousset as Handel’s Nerone (Agrippina) and Cornelia (Giulio Cesare) and in the title role of Lully’s Isis.

 read more collapse